Definition of “Black thumbs”.

 “I really kill every plant I own?”

-It’s as if they can’t really get their heads wrapped round the fact that I can grow plants, given the fact that they have tried and they have failed.
+It’s as if they can’t really get their heads wrapped round the fact that I have green thumbs and they don’t.
+The fact that I can grow plants, where they have failed irks them.
 If only they knew that I grow the easiest plants on planet earth!
 Succulents.

 Curiously most of these people thought they couldn’t really take care of a plant.
 At least not for too long.
 Well today we choose to write about these “allegedly” black thumbs as we feel it’s a matter that needs to be address and keep the calm.